kevinhellos/pyc/README.md

 # pyc
-C++ extension for Python like syntax
+C++ macros extension for Python like syntax

 ## At a glance
 ### Main method